billiam527/Data-Visualization/README.md

 Iris.csv - Iris data in csv format.
 Data includes 150 entries for three different iris species.

-Iris_Data_Visualization.ipynb - Data visualization notebook created with Jupyter Notebook.
+pygal_Iris_Visualization.ipynb - Data visualization notebook created with Jupyter Notebook.

 DATA_620_Iris_Visualization.ipynb - Supplementry notebook containing PyGal charts.
 PyGal is not supported by Kaggle so these were not included in the Kaggle submission.